-Ringling College of Art & Design (1987-1991)
+Ringling School of Art & Design (1987-1991)

 I pushed myself to learn as much as possible, experimenting, practicing, and absorbing everything around me.
 And I grew—both as an artist and as a person—in ways I never could have expected.
 Now I was drawing mostly from life and that made all the difference in my growth.
 Under the keen eyes of instructors like Larry Kresek, Patrick Fiore, and Regan Dunnick, I earned two Society of Illustrators scholarships and received the school’s President’s Award in my final year.
 I was working hard to create more conceptual pieces and combine my drawing skills with my sense of humor, as you can see in the later work.
 After all, what’s not funny about corn wearing a hat?